-Let’s explore the top 10 most haunted places in San Diego.
+Put on your brave face and let’s explore the 11 most haunted places in San Diego.

-As the city expanded living residents decided that the graves could either be moved or simply built over.
+As the city expanded, living residents decided that the graves could either be moved or simply built over.
 One area of the cemetery became the location for a horse-drawn streetcar.
-The idea sounds nice as it served a purpose; however, the line went directly over 18 graves, which were eventually paved over.
+The idea sounds nice as it served a purpose; however, the line went directly over 18 graves, eventually paved over.

-At one point there was a considerable amount of paranormal activity at the cemetery.
-Although it has reduced dramatically there is still some activity.
-People have experienced extreme cold spots in the area as well as cars refusing to start when parking in the cemetery parking lot.
+At one point, there was a considerable amount of paranormal activity at the cemetery.
+Although it has reduced dramatically, there is still some activity.
+People have experienced extreme cold spots in the area and cars refusing to start when parking in the cemetery parking lot.

-The ghost of a former gravedigger is seen at the cemetery as well as a young boy who appears to be trapped and confused.
+The ghost of a former gravedigger is seen at the cemetery and a young boy who appears to be trapped and confused.

 People have also claimed she can float through the air as well as through walls.

 Judge James W. Robison built had a home built for him in 1853.
-The building was not only his home but it also served as an office for a newspaper and a railroad over the years.
-Eventually, the ravages of time completely destroyed the home leaving nothing.
+The building was not only his home, but it also served as an office for a newspaper and a railroad over the years.
+Eventually, the ravages of time destroyed the home, leaving nothing.

-To preserve some of history it was rebuilt in 1987 using old photos of the original building and records.
+To preserve some of the history, it was rebuilt in 1987 using old photos of the original building and records.
 The rebuilt building sits in historic Old Town and serves as the visitor center.

 The Robinson-Rose House not only welcomes visitors but is the home to a host of ghostly and paranormal activity.
-Ghost hunters and the average visitor have heard footsteps when no one is around as well as witnessing the elevator operating without the assistance of anyone.
+Ghost hunters and the average visitor have heard footsteps when no one is around and witness the elevator operating without the assistance of anyone.

 Apparition and cloudy mists have also been witnessed here!

-The Horton Grand Hotel started out as two different buildings.
+The Horton Grand Hotel started as two different buildings.
 The buildings were eventually joined together.
-Moving two different buildings brick by brick from different locations to come together on one was not an easy task but the result was the beautiful hotel that stands today.
+Moving two different buildings brick by brick from different locations to come together as one was not an easy task, but the beautiful hotel still stands today.

-With the history of the buildings dating back to the late 1800s, it is only natural that it is considered to be one of the most haunted places in San Diego.
+With the history of the buildings dating back to the late 1800s, it is only natural that it is considered one of the most haunted hotels in San Diego.

-Regardless of how he died, he has been seen in the hallway and in room 309.
-Room 309 experiences a number of mysterious incidents such as incredibly warm temperatures randomly happening even with the window open or the air conditioning turned on.
+Regardless of how he died, he has been seen in the hallway and room 309.
+Room 309 experiences several mysterious incidents, such as incredibly warm temperatures randomly happening even with the window open or the air conditioning turned on.

-Lights come on in the room on their own, the bed gets shaken and the armoire door opens on its own.
-Other witnesses have seen the ghost of a former Madame of where a brothel used to stand in the hotel.
+Lights come on in the room on their own, the bed gets shaken, and the armoire door opens on its own.
+Other witnesses have seen the ghost of a former Madame where a brothel used to stand in the hotel.

 The four of spades was found in the bathroom of one of the rooms after a couple had been up the previous night playing poker.
 They had left the cards on the table.

-The Casa de Bandini restaurant was once the home of Juan Bandini and his family starting in 1829.
+The Casa de Bandini restaurant was once the home of Juan Bandini and his family, starting in 1829.
 Later on, the Bandini residence became the Cosmopolitan Hotel before becoming the Casa de Bandini Restaurant.
-With so many people coming in and out of the building it is only natural that the Casa de Bandini is among the many haunted places in San Diego.

 The most seen ghost reported is that of a woman.
-The woman wears a long dress and at times appears to be translucent.
+The woman wears a long dress and, at times, appears to be translucent.
 The woman moves through sealed doors and glides effortlessly across the balcony.
-The lights in the Casa de Bandini switch off and on at will and other lights flicker on a frequent basis.
+The lights in the Casa de Bandini switch off and on at will, and other lights flicker frequently.

 The Hotel Del Coronado was, and remains, an architectural masterpiece that opened in 1888.
 It has an ideal seaside location that people from as far away as Europe would come and visit.